 Most cases of DCIS will progress towards invasive breast cancer if left untreated

 There is a general consensus that DCIS may represent a transitional stage between normal breast tissue and invasive breast carcinoma.
 It is largely still unknown, however, which types of DCIS are ‘non-progressing‘ towards invasive breast cancer if left untreated.
 One recent study has estimated at only between 100-270 cases of DCIS per 100000 will not progress to invasive breast cancer if left untreated.
 ‘Progressive‘ DCIS will tend to evolve into invasive breast cancer on average in just under three years between first incidence and clinical presentation.

 Treatment options for DCIS: lumpectomy or mastectomy

 In most cases the first line of treatment when DCIS is diagnosed is some form of breast surgery.
-There are two basic surgical approaches for DCIS treamtment; breast conserving surgery (called 'lumpectomy') or a breast removal (or called 'total mastectomy'.)
+There are two basic surgical approaches for DCIS treatment; breast conserving surgery (‘lumpectomy‘) or a breast removal (or ‘total mastectomy’).
 Lumpectomy is usually adequate if the area of breast abnormality is very small and only one abnormality is found on a mammogram.
-Also, lumptectomy is usually recommended if the DCIS is of a less aggressive type (such as non-comedo DCIS) if if the surgeon feels he or she will be able to remove the carcinoma completely with no trace still remaining within the breast.
+Also, lumpectomy is usually recommended if the DCIS is of a less aggressive type (such as non-comedo DCIS) if if the surgeon feels he or she will be able to remove the carcinoma completely with no trace still remaining within the breast.
 Lumpectomy is most effective for carefully in breast patients with small, early DCIS which is very easily visualized on the mammogram.
-In some cases the amount of DCIS is so small that the first 'exploratory excisional biopsy' is enough to remove all of the carcinoma, and a subsquent excision or lumpectomy is not required.
+In some cases the amount of DCIS is so small that the first ‘exploratory excisional biopsy‘ is enough to remove all of the carcinoma, and a subsequent excision or lumpectomy is not required.